dedetive/misle-java/docs/adding_rooms.md

 ## Creating Enemies

-Enemies are creatures that can damage the player, drop items, move by themselves, and more.
+Enemies are boxes that can damage the player, drop items, move by themselves, and more.
 This can be more advanced than the others due to having to write the enemy's AI.

 To create a new Enemy, you must go to `world/enemies/Enemy`'s EnemyType and add a new entry.
 Then, go to the `loadEnemy()` method in the same class and add your new EnemyType to the switch.